polyaxon/polyaxon/site/docs/setup/connections/registry.md

 }
 ```

-Please see how you can integrate Polyaxon with different [cloud providers docker registries](/integrations/registries/).
+Please see how you can integrate Polyaxon with different [docker registry providers](/integrations/registries/).

 ### Add the access information to your connections catalog